Appointments

 Health Advice from Local Pharmacists

-We have an on-site branch of Jhoots Pharmacy for patients’ convenience and there are several pharmacies in the Barnstaple area.
+We have an on-site branch of Allied Pharmacy for patients’ convenience and there are several pharmacies in the Barnstaple area.
 You do not need an appointment to speak to your local pharmacist for free health and medication advice.
 To find a pharmacy near you, you can use the NHS find a pharmacy link provided here.

 Home Visits